 - 1 pound ground beef or turkey

-- When oven is heated, carefully take our your skillet and pour in the cornbread mixture and bake for 15 minutes.
+- When the oven is heated, carefully take out the skillet, pour in the cornbread mixture, and bake for 15 minutes.

 - Dice the onion and pepper and add to a large skillet with the butter.
 Cook until softened.

 - Add the ground beef to the skillet and cook through.
 Drain the fat.
 (I usually use 90/10 percent fat ground beef and there usually isn't any fat to drain off).

 - Add all but 1/2 cup of the sloppy joe sauce to the pan with the meat to warm.

 - Remove the cornbread from the oven and use a fork to prick holes over the cornbread.
 Pour the remaining 1/2 cup of the sloppy joe sauce over the cornbread.